-The country has its faults, but expats appreciate the low taxes, cheap eats, better weather, ethnic diversity, national parks, strong work ethic and 24-hour doughnut shops.
+The country has its faults, but UK expats appreciate the low taxes, cheap eats, better weather, ethnic diversity, national parks, strong work ethic and 24-hour doughnut shops.
 The US has given us Apple and Mad Men, and it is one of the few countries in modern history to elect a member of a racial minority as its leader.

 Things you need to know before you go